The source file is in the Intranet. Any change made to this page will be overwritten by the update from Intranet.

 Grade 11 Graphic Design (4 Credits) GD000V30

 The second year will build on design basics and move into more complex projects in graphic design layout, typography and computer applications.
 Software applications include Adobe Photoshop, Illustrator, and InDesign.
 Students will study digital illustration and marketing campaigns.
-The prerequisite for this course is grade 10 graphic design.
 Students will study Graphic Design and Layout, Illustration for Graphic Design, and Interactive Graphic Design, as well as student Print Procedures for Graphic Communications.
 Drawing skills are beneficial to a Graphic Designer.

 Grade 12 Advertising– Graphic Design (4 Credits) GD000V40